Medical and Science Journalism

 MW 10:00 a.m. - 11:15 a.m., Carroll Hall 340

 |Wednesday, 2:00 - 3:00 p.m. or whenever office door is open|

 Course Description & Goals

-The purpose of this course is to teach an appreciation of medical journalism and provide you with skills to report on medical and health news for a variety of media, principally print and online, but also broadcast (radio/TV).
+The purpose of this course is to teach an appreciation of medical and science journalism and provide you with skills to report on medical, health and science news for a variety of media, principally print and online, but also broadcast (radio/TV).

 As a participant in this course, you'll learn the following:

 How to find news value in medical research reports.

 How to integrate medical statistics from source materials into news reports.

 How to research and write medical and health news stories for popular media.

 Readings for the course include a text about medical